tomaszkubacki/blog/blog/2025-04-06-sway-and-just.md

 ## The problem and the solution

 I like cli tools.
 Well that's an understatement.
 I love them.
-The problem is you must remember a lot of them, to speed up your daily tasks.
-What is even wore, some of them have hard to remember syntax and some of them are not used offen enough to remember them (also: it's not helping that human brain is harder to train as it's getting older).
+The problem is you must remember a lot of them, to increase productivity working on your daily tasks.
+What is even worse, some of them have hard to remember syntax and some are not used often enough to remember this syntax (also: it's not helping that human brain is harder to train as it's getting older).

-Sway wm main settings command is no exception here, but we can easy tackle this with the *just* command runner to shorten common commands.
+Sway window manager main settings command is no exception here, but we can easy tackle this with the *just* command runner to shorten common commands.

 ## What is Sway ?